burturt/canvas-scripts/README.md

 Warning: this software comes with no guarentees or warrenty.
 See https://github.com/burturt/canvas-scripts/blob/master/LICENSE for more information.

-There is an exe binary provided in the releases tab here: https://github.com/burturt/canvas-scripts/releases
+Self-contained binaries for this program are provided in the actions tab here: https://github.com/burturt/canvas-scripts/actions.
+You will need a github account to download them.
 ## canvas-getAllGrades
 Simple script that gets all grades from a STUDENT canvas api key.